hntirgeam/WIoT-Logger/README.md

 * `POST: record/` - Creats new record for device.
 Accepts
 ```
 {
-    "uuid": "received uuid when device was registered",
+    "api_key": "received api_key when device was registered",
     "temp": Decimal with 8 point precision,
     "humidity": Decimal with 8 point precision,
     "pressure": Decimal with 8 point precision,